Feast of the Blood Monsters

-Feast of the Blood Monsters is the debut studio album by Dance Club Massacre.
-It was released on June 6, 2006.
+Feast of the Blood Monsters is the debut studio album by Dance Club Massacre, recorded and originally released on June 6, 2006.
+It was reissued on July 10.
+2007.

 Release and information

-The band originally self-produced Feast of the Blood Monsters and released it onto Interpunk on June 6, 2006 but only limited to 1,100 copies.
+The band originally self–produced Feast of the Blood Monsters and released it onto Interpunk on June 6, 2006 but only limited to 1,100 copies.
 The album reached on Interpunk's list of top 50 best sold items selling all of its copies and they subsequently signed to Black Market Activities who then reissued and remastered the album and released it with new artwork on July 10, 2007.

 The album features many popular culture references throughout such as how track 10 is a quote from the film Home Alone, the female screaming audio clip in "Murders Come with Smiles" is from the film The Blair Witch Project and the end of the album features an audio sample from Mortal Kombat II.